-The web data services team at the Center for Instruction, Technology & Innovation develops online/offline solutions for districts and other BOCES.
-Data driven solutions are developed using up-to-date SQL systems and serving platforms.
-Human interface design is considered on all applications and is foundational to all aspects of development.
+The EduCloud team at the Center for Instruction, Technology & Innovation develops online/offline solutions for districts and other BOCES.
+Data driven solutions are developed using industry-current cloud management systems, SQL systems and server platforms.
+Industry-standard design principals are considered on all applications and is foundational to all aspects of development.
 Online and offline delivery systems include support for all current systems and mobile applications.
+New to CiTi is an Amazon Web Services K-12 partnership that will allow districts and BOCES to leverage the AWS platform to build secure, sophisticated, flexible, scalable and reliable applications, processes and workflows.